Uvalde school shooting: Permanent closing of school

 On June 3, UCISD's board held a meeting and decided that the Robb Elementary School building would no longer be used as a school, with students and staff moving to a new campus.
 Superintendent Harrel announced that Robb Elementary School would never be reopened, out of concern for the potential to re-traumatize surviving students and staff or the wider community.

 On June 21, Mayor McLaughlin announced that the Robb Elementary School building would be demolished.

-A new school to replace the Robb Elementary School is set to begin construction in summer 2023.
-It is scheduled to open in fall 2024.
+The UCISD board of trustees approved the plans for a new elementary school in April 2023, and construction began later that year.
+The new building will be located adjacent to Dalton Elementary School in Uvalde, forming a campus that will serve students from pre-K through fourth grade.
+As of May 2024, the new school is expected to open in fall 2025 under the name Legacy Elementary.